charlytron/ZTM/Sect-22-APIs/apis.md

 # APIs
 ---

-Application programming interface is a messenger that takes a request and tells the system what to do.
-But what is it, exactly ;)
+An application programming interface is a messenger that takes a request and tells the system what to do.
+Let's elaborate.

-[Skyscanner](https://www.skyscanner.com) is an aggregator website.
-On it we look for a flight and it searches all the website of airlines for the best deals.
+[Skyscanner](https://www.skyscanner.com) is an aggregator website where we look for a flight, and it searches all the website of airlines for the lowest air fares.

-How is it able to do thi?
+How is it able to do this?
 Skyscanner does not store this information.
-The information is somewhere in the database of each individual airline.
+The data is somewhere in the database of each individual airline.

-As an airline you have an interest in having your rates posted on Skyscanner because people who wish to book a flight might not go to the airline's proprietary website.

-Having their information listed on Skyscanner makes them more money.
-How is Skyscanner able to display the prices without having this information themselves?
+That said, not all potential customers will look to American Airlines website to evaluate air fares.
+Having their information listed on Skyscanner makes the airlines more money.
+But how is Skyscanner able to display the prices without having this information themselves?

 That's where APIs come in handy; they allow strangers to speak to eachother so